canva-public/rocketbot/docs/guides/install-and-configure.md

 ### On the Buildkite side

-You will need a Buildkite API key
+You need a Buildkite API key to access the following scopes:

 The will will need access to the scopes: